 Since topping this chicken ramen with pork chashu would negate the benefits of a purely chicken ramen I came up with a chicken chashu you can use as a topping.
 Since it's hard to get good ramen noodles in the US, I like to make my own noodles, but thin Chinese style yellow noodles will work in a pinch.
 Add some scallions menma and boiled egg and you'll have a world-class ramen worthy of any ramen shop with a line wrapping around the block.

-Add the kombu, wingtips and bones to a pressure cooker and cover with 10 cups of water.
+- Add the kombu, wingtips and bones to a pressure cooker and cover with 10 cups of water.
 Bring it to a boil uncovered, then skim off the scum that floats to the top.
 Continue skimming until you don't see any more scum.
-Remove the kombu and discard, then add the fried leeks, ginger and garlic.
-Seal the lid, then cook under high pressure for 1.5 hours.
+Remove the kombu and discard.
+Drain the fried leeks, ginger and garlic and add them to the pressure cooker.

 - Turn off the heat and seal the lid on the pressure cooker.
 Set the pressure to high and the bring the cooker up to pressure over high heat (you should hear whistling).
 Turn down the temperature until there's a gentle whistling sound coming from the pressure regulator.
 If it's hissing violently your heat is up too high, if you don't hear anything your heat is down too low.